 A range of employment opportunities exist across the UK, and typical employers include:

-It is also possible for chartered architectural technologists to apply their skills within research and academia, manufacturing and processing industries and health and government agencies.
+It's also possible to apply your skills within manufacturing and processing industries and health and government agencies.

 There are opportunities to work abroad, including jobs with UK-based architectural practices who have international contracts or overseas offices, or with some government departments.

 Graduates from relevant higher education courses, who have registered for student membership of CIAT, are eligible to upgrade their membership to the associate level and to use the letters ACIAT after their name.